Non-Animal Protein Sources

 Almonds, Cashews, Filberts, Hemp Seeds, Peanuts, Pumpkin seeds, Sesame seeds, Sunflower seeds, Walnuts (black)

 Meat Alternative Products: Read labels!
-You might be surprised to learn that they almost always have more protein (and more easily digestible) than real meat.
+You might be surprised to learn that they almost always have more protein (and more easily digestible protein) than real meat.
 Tofurky sausages have roughly more than twice the protein than regular sausage links.
 1 Field Roast sausage link has about 26 grams and Smart Deli lunch “meat” has 12 grams per 4 slices.

 Other great sources courtesy of the Vegetarian Resource Group: